HannaPaiva/Projetos-Tree-Tree2-bot-Overfit/README.md

 # Python Discord Bot

 Trixsbot is a free, open-source, extensible bot for Discord servers built with Python, and it can be run in a cloud hosting facility like AWS or in your own computer.
 Using Trixsbot, you have total control of the code and functions of the bot, and you may use it as a foundation for your own project.
-Trixsbot is here to help you get started with it :D.
+The entire code is documented with docstrings, and it is explaining in detail what each thing does in the functions.
+Good luck!!
+Trixsbot is here to help you get started with it. :D
 ## Author

 * **[Hanna Paiva](https://github.com/Hantriex)**